 Corkscrew weeder Takes the backache out of weeding gravel.
 Ideal for removing tap-rooted weeds growing through weed suppressant fabric, simply screw the steel spiral through the gravel into the ground and pull. lifetime guarantee

-Raking your gravel driveway regularly rakes out surface weeds and moves the gravel around making it difficult for weed seeds to germinate so preventing weed from growing.
-Unfortunately raking also stirs up the dirt that has got into the gravel creating a seed bed for new weeds.
+Raking your gravel driveway regularly.
+Pros; Rakes out surface weeds and moves the gravel around making it difficult for weed seeds to germinate so preventing weed from growing.
+Cons; Unfortunately raking also stirs up the dirt that has got into the gravel creating a seed bed for new airborne weeds.

-Topping up the gravel by spreading a fresh load over the driveway every five or so years will cover the bare patches and the weeds, but as I discovered years ago, spreading more small stones over the top of dirty gravel produces the perfect environment for weed seeds to germinate and thrive also making it even more difficult to pull them out.
+Topping up the gravel by spreading a fresh load over the driveway every five or so years.
+Pros; Covers the bare patches and the weeds.
+Cons; As I discovered years ago, spreading more small stones over the top of dirty gravel produces the perfect environment for weed seeds to germinate and thrive, also makes it even more difficult to pull them out.

-Treating weeds growing in gravel with vinegar, simply use vinegar at full strength, white vinegar is often used, although any vinegar will work.
-Vineger is effective and will kill weeds but does not discriminate so be sure not to spray it on or near plants you wish to keep.
+Treating weeds growing in gravel with vinegar.
+Pros; simply use ordinary full strength vinegar, white is best, although any vinegar will work.
+Vinegar is effective and will kill the weeds, but does not discriminate so be sure not to spray it on or near plants you wish to keep.

-Because Vinegar is a disinfectant it kills beneficial bacteria in your soil sterilising the soil for up to two years, could be a problem if you want to plant in it.
+Cons; Because Vinegar is a disinfectant it kills beneficial bacteria in your soil sterilising the soil for up to two years, could be a problem if you want to plant in it any time soon.

-Using salt to kill weeds, salt works as a weed killer when it dissolves into the soil around the plant roots.
-Salt kills plants indiscriminately and is very environmentally unfriendly as it stays in the soil for years, so if you must use it, only use salt where you don't want other plants to grow, such as gravel driveways.
+Using salt to kill weeds.
+Pros; salt works as a weed killer when it dissolves into the soil around the plant roots.
+Cons; Salt kills plants indiscriminately and is very environmentally unfriendly as it stays in the soil for years, so if you must use it, only use salt where you don't want other plants to grow, such as gravel driveways.
 Using salt creates a problem if you or whoever takes the garden over in the future want to plant in it any time ever!

 Alternatives to decorative gravel.

-Block paving is permeable, long lasting, looks OK and if brushed occasionally and the silica sand kept topped up to fill the gaps between blocks, driveways should stay weed free for years.
+Block paving is permeable, long lasting, looks good and if brushed occasionally and the silica sand kept topped up to fill the gaps between blocks.
+The driveway should stay weed free for years.